iwona-pekala/a11y-bug-fixes/html/accessibility tree/name.md

-# Name (accessibility)
+# Name (Accessibility name)

-The accessible name is the name of a user interface element.
+The accessibility name is the name of a user interface element.
 Name is used by assistive technologies, like screen readers.

 ## Name computation rules